 Employer Responsibility (Play or Pay Provision)

-The law also states that if the employer offers health coverage but does not meet the requirements of being affordable and of minimum value could face a penalty of $3,480 per year for each full-time employee who buys coverage through an exchange and receives a subsidy.
-Affordable meas the employee's share of the premium cannon exceed 9.56% of his or her income for 2018 and 9.86% for 2019.
-To meed the minimum value requirement, the employer plan must pay 60% of the total costs of medical services for a standard population.
-The penalty would also apply if the employer offered coverage to at least 95% of its full-time employees but one of the 5% not offered coverage through the exchange and received a subsidy.
+The law also states that if the employer offers health coverage but does not meet the requirements of being affordable and of minimum value could face a penalty of $3,480 per year for each full-time employee who buys coverage through and exchange and receives a subsidy.
+Affordable means the employee's share of the premium cannot exceed 9.56 percent of his or her income for 2018 and 9.86% for 2019.
+To meet the minimum value requirement, the employer plan must pay 60 percent of the total costs of medical services for a standard population.
+The penalty would also apply if the employer offered coverage to at least 95% of its fulltime employees but one of the 5% not offered coverage obtained coverage through the exchange and received a subsidy.

 2017 Tax Act Implications